alexjvr1/R.temp/ddRADpipeline.md

   - Filter for read length
   - QC: nr of reads/sample (& draw graph comparison)

+1. Bar graph of the number of reads per library
+2. Bar graph of average & SD of reads per barcode across libraries
+3. Bar graph of low quality reads dropped

 ##2.1 Denovo assembly (using pyrad)
   - Optimisation of depth
   - Optimisation of clustering threshold